 Fogo is the volcanic island.
 On the island you have the active Fogo volcano.
 This is the highlight of Cape Verde to visit.
 In the crater the volcano is still smoking from its last eruption.
-Dark (dried) lava streams from centuries ago are visible and the unique landscape is impressive.
-At the foot in Sao Filipe you can admire the Portuguese houses in different colors.
-Fogo is a unique experience.
-It is a must to see for travelers who love impressively landscapes, history and hiking.
-There is a good connection from Fogo is well connected to Santiago, the main island of Cape Verde.
+Dark and dried lava flows are still very visible.
+The volcano is surrounded by beautiful fertile landscapes.
+From vineyards to coffee plantations.
+And at the foot of the volcano you can admire the beautiful Portuguese mansions in different colors in the town of Sao Filipe.
+Fogo is a unique experience and recommended for travelers who love impressive landscapes, history and hiking.

 Cha das Caldeiras